gSchool/ada-developer-skills/03-unit3-roundtable-guides/02-wk15-js-functions.md

-# Week 9 - Rails Day 1
+# Wednesday 12/9: Functions in Javascript

 Please [submit a question](https://airtable.com/shrOEPwWbMZXxXlTt) the day before the roundtable discussion group.

 ---

-Today's Roundtable will focus on reviewing [XX](https://learn-2.galvanize.com/cohorts/2036/) and [XX](https://learn-2.galvanize.com/cohorts/2036/).
+Today's Roundtable will focus on reviewing [Functions in Javascript](https://learn-2.galvanize.com/cohorts/2036/blocks/1038/content_files/01-js-week-1/first-class-functions.md), [Anonymous Functions](https://learn-2.galvanize.com/cohorts/2036/blocks/1038/content_files/01-js-week-1/anonymous-and-foreach-loops.md), [Arrow Functions](https://learn-2.galvanize.com/cohorts/2036/), and the [Functions Worksheet](https://learn-2.galvanize.com/cohorts/2036/blocks/1038/content_files/01-js-week-1/functions-worksheet.md).

 For this discussion, think of your instructor as a mediator and guide, rather than as a lecturer.
 You are encouraged to do the following: